 Great Lakes Shipwreck Museum. located in the old Coast Guard buildings at Whitefish Point.
 This Museum is filled with artifacts and exhibits honoring the many mariners who traveled the Great Lakes.
 Watch the video presentation about the Edmund Fitzgerald and the raising of the ship's bell.
 The bell at the Shipwreck Museum was retrieved from the wreck site, restored (but not altered), and put on display.
 A replica bell was engraved with the names of the 29 men who lost their lives in that terrible storm, November 10, 1975, and attached to the wreck at the bottom of Lake Superior when the original bell was retrieved.
 Each year, on November 10th, there is a Memorial Service for the crew of the Edmund Fitzgerald, the 729-foot steamer sunk off Whitefish Bay.
 Open daily from 10 am to 6 pm, May 1st through October 31st.

-The "Haunted Trail" will be held on Oct.
-11th, 12th & 13th, 2012 at Sawmill Creek Township Park, 1/10 mile north of Paradise on Whitefish Point Road, from 7 pm to 10 pm and have a "howling" good time.
+The "Haunted Trail" will be held the second weekend in October at Sawmill Creek Township Park, 1/10 mile north of Paradise on Whitefish Point Road, from 7:30 pm to 10 pm and have a "howling" good time.
 The trail is a nature walk of about 400 yards, but the Head Ghoul has transformed the trail adding 15 sites of terror, fun, and visually cool effects.
 Guides lead you through the woods and there will be a concession stand selling hot dogs and chips, home baked goodies, hot spiced cider, coffee, and cocoa.
 Be sure to stop by Tahquamenon Falls and take part in their Harvest Festival.
 Enjoy pumpkin carving, site decorating, chili cook-off, costume contest & trick-or-treating.

 Hiawatha National Forest, located south east of Paradise on Lakeshore Drive (Curly Lewis Memorial Highway), offers many recreational activities.
 The scenic panorama of Lake Superior at the Mission Hills/Spectacle Lake Overlook is outstanding.
 You can even see the Laurentian Hills of Canada in the distance.